-Joliet Public Library has launched several programs for students grade 5-12 in conjunction with Project Next Generation (PNG) grant.
-The Joliet Public Library was awarded the PNG grant in September by Illinois Secretary of State Jesse White to empower and educate students about the latest technology through positive role models and library based group projects.
+Joliet Public Library is launching several programs for students grade 5-12 in conjunction with Project Next Generation (PNG) grant.
+The Joliet Public Library was awarded the PNG grant in July by Illinois Secretary of State Jesse White to empower and educate students about the latest technology through positive role models and library based group projects.

-The PNG programs are free and open to all students grades 5-12.
-See age requirements when you register.
-For more information about the PNG grant or these programs stop by the Youth Services Department or Digital Media Studio at the Ottawa Street Branch.
+Most PNG programs are free and open to students grades 5-12.
+Please see age requirements when you register, as some outreach programs may be for students in grades 7-12.
+For more information about the PNG grant or these programs stop by the Youth Services Department at either location or Digital Media Studio at the Ottawa Street Branch.